 EU phase-out timetable

-Non-clear (frosted/pearl) lamps must be A-class (e.g. CFL or LED).
+Non-clear (frosted/pearl) bulbs require an ‘A’ energy rating (effectively meaning they must be CFL or LED).

-|1st September 2010||Phase-out of 75W clear incandescent lamps.|
+|1st September 2010||Phase-out of 75W clear incandescent bulbs.|

-|1st September 2011||Phase-out of 60W clear incandescent lamps.|
+|1st September 2011||Phase-out of 60W clear incandescent bulbs.|

-|1st September 2012||Phase-out of all remaining clear incandescent lamps (i.e. 40W and 25W).|
+|1st September 2012||Phase-out of all remaining clear incandescent bulbs (i.e. 40W and 25W).|

-About those ratings…
+About energy ratings…